mayurborkar/DogCat_Classification_Using_ML-FLow/README.md

-# DVC-Template
+# It is Dog-Cat Classification Using Mlflow
-It is general file structure that can be used for DVC implementation.
+It is Dog-Cat Classification Model that be implemented using Mlflow.

 ## STEPS -